Assessment and reporting

 Twice a year report cards are sent home with information about your children’s academic achievements as well as attitude, behaviour and effort.
-Their teacher also adds comments about their strengths and areas for improvements as well as a request for a parent interview if necessary.
+Their teacher may also add comments about their strengths and areas for improvement, as well as a request for a parent interview if necessary.
 The reports are particularly helpful if you change schools.

 Australian Early Development Census

 The Australian Early Development Census is a nationwide census that gathers information about young children's development.